5o1z/5o1z.github.io/source/_posts/2025/TamuCTF/index.md

     interactive()
 ```

 To understand what I'm saying, I highly reccommend debug my payload.
-If you want to ask you can DM my discord [here](https://discordapp.com/users/590715913939189765)
+If you want to ask you can DM to my [discord](https://discordapp.com/users/590715913939189765)

 ### Full exploit